Comprehensive Guide to Chinese Coins: History, Types, Values

 In that period, in fact, they began to exploit the metal, in particular bronze, to create small objects that play the role of today’s coins.

-These are made once again in the shape of a shell and do not have any engraving or writing that can identify them.
+These coins take the shape of a shell once again and lack any engraving or writing that could identify them.
 A form of minting decidedly primitive but that begins to mark the path to future civilization.

 The earliest Chinese coins